sudhirkhanger/apod/README.md

 ## Notes

+ * Unsuccessful responses like errors are discarded for now.
+For example, the app will allow you to select current date but it may not have an entry in the Apod database and this result would be discarded for now.
  * When the app is started the data for the current date is downloaded automatically once a day.
  * I have decided not to download data which contains videos instead of an image.
-Some days may have videos which will not be saved in the database for the purpose of assignment.
+Some days may have videos which will not be saved in the database.
  * The calendar button will always re-download the data for the requested date.
 It is an intentional feature.